Friday, 15 November 2024

 It’s the 1970s and Sheryl, played by Kenrick, is an aspiring actress.
 She fails to get any proper acting jobs but her agent promises her some exposure by casting her as the girl on a TV dating show.

 As she goes about her business and prepares for the gig we also get regular vignettes of a photographer who is also a serial killer.
 He meets and enraptures various woman and takes them on photo shoots in the desert, before murdering them.
 These sequence were very matter of a fact and brutal and this caused my wife to bail out after 40 minutes.
-I can see why as the scene were disturbing and the film as a whole can’t be seen as entertainment.
+I can see why as the scenes were disturbing and the film as a whole can’t be seen as entertainment.

 Still, I pushed onto the end and although it was decent, the film was unsatisfying and seemed somewhat embellished, which having read up on the details appears to be the case.